boguszpawlowski/ComposeCalendar/docs/index.md

 - `Single` - only single day is selectable - selection will contain one or zero days selected.
 - `Multiple` - a list of dates can be selected.
 - `Period` - selectable period - implemented by `start` and `end` dates. - selection will contain all dates between start and the end date.

+## Compose Version
+Library is currently build on top of Compose v1.0.0-rc2

 ## License